Conformal Yang-Mills field in arbitrary dimensions

 In Sec.\ref{six}, as a warm-up, we apply our approach to the conformal YM field in $6d$.
 For such field, we present ordinary-derivative Lagrangian and $F^3$-vertex.
 Gauge transformations for fields entering the field content and for the corresponding fields strengths are discussed.
 Eliminating auxiliary fields and gauging away Stueckelberg fields, we show how our ordinary-derivative Lagrangian is related to the higher-derivative formulation of the conformal YM field in $6d$.

 Secs.\ref{eight},\ref{ten} are devoted to the ordinary-derivative formulation of the conformal YM field in $8d$ and $10d$.
 Such dimensions are popular in various studies.
 Therefore we describe our results for $8d$ and $10d$ separately.
 We present the ordinary-derivative Lagrangian and the $F^3$-vertex of the conformal YM field.
-In $8d$, eliminating auxiliary fields and gauging away Stueckelberg fields, we shown that our ordinary-derivative Lagrangian becomes the six-derivative conformal invariant (which we refer to as higher-derivative Lagrangian for the conformal YM field), while the $F^3$-vertex becomes the five-derivative conformal invariant.
-In $10d$, eliminating auxiliary fields and gauging away Stueckelberg fields, we shown that our ordinary-derivative Lagrangian becomes the eight-derivative conformal invariant (which we refer to as higher-derivative Lagrangian for the conformal YM field), while the $F^3$-vertex becomes the seven-derivative conformal invariant.
+In $8d$, eliminating auxiliary fields and gauging away Stueckelberg fields, we show that our ordinary-derivative Lagrangian becomes the six-derivative conformal invariant (which we refer to as higher-derivative Lagrangian for the conformal YM field), while the $F^3$-vertex becomes the five-derivative conformal invariant.
+In $10d$, eliminating auxiliary fields and gauging away Stueckelberg fields, we show that our ordinary-derivative Lagrangian becomes the eight-derivative conformal invariant (which we refer to as higher-derivative Lagrangian for the conformal YM field), while the $F^3$-vertex becomes the seven-derivative conformal invariant.

 In the main section of this article, Sec.\ref{arb}, we extend our results to the conformal YM field in the $R^{d-1,1}$ space with arbitrary even $d\geq 6$.
 For such field, we obtain the ordinary-derivative Lagrangian and the $F^3$-vertex.
 Gauge transformations and conformal algebra transformations for fields and the corresponding field strengths entering our formulation are also presented.
 Gauge algebra of the conformal YM field is also obtained.
+Also we demonstrate that all auxiliary fields can be integrated out at non-linear level leading just to a local higher-derivative action which is expressed only in terms of the field strength $F_2^{bc}$ and the covariant derivative $D^a$.

 In Appendix A, we outline the derivation of non-abelian field strengths.
 In Appendices B, we outline the derivation of gauge transformations of fields and field strengths, while, in Appendix C, we discuss the derivation of the $F^3$-vertex.